dart-lang/lints/.github/ISSUE_TEMPLATE/lint-propoposal.md

 ---
-name: Lint proposal
+name: Add an existing lint to the `core` or `recommended` rule set
-about: Propose adding an existing lint rule to a defined rule set.
+about: Propose adding an existing lint rule to the `core` or `recommended` rule set.
 title: ''
 labels: type-lint
 assignees: ''